GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pknFracViscosityDominated/Example.rst

     :end-before: <!-- SPHINX_MESH_END -->

-The fracture plane is defined by a nodeset occupying a small region within the computation domain, where the fracture tends to open and propagate upon fluid injection:
+The fracture plane is defined by a nodeset occupying a small region within the computational domain, where the fracture tends to open and propagate upon fluid injection:

 .. literalinclude:: ../../../../../../inputFiles/hydraulicFracturing/pknViscosityDominated_benchmark.xml